To learn more about Cassius check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Review

-Healing [1/5]
+Healing [3/5]

 Cassius's Quest Cards are very potent, but which you get is completely random unless you hit a specific Epiphany upgrade.
-Completing Quests and using Quest Cards is core to Cassius' kit, but outside of this, he has strong card draw options and universal card searching in his core deck as well.
+Completing Quests and using Quest Cards is core to Cassius' kit, but outside of this, he has strong Card Draw options and universal card searching in his core deck as well.
 To round things out, Cassius can provide buffs through Quest Cards and debuffs through his Ego Skill.

 Universal card search.